naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 let violations = {
     let post = Post::new("A day at the beach", "blog", vec!["personal", "song"]);
     post.validate(&templates)
-    violations
 };
 println!("{} violations found for {post:?}", violations.len());
 ```
 </div>

-This won't compile.
-The return value of the `validation` function
+Here, the return value of the `validation` function cannot be returned
-cannot be returned outside the block because when the block ends,
+outside the block because when the block ends, `post` will be
-`post` will be dropped.
-So the borrow checker cannot substitute `'a`
-with `post`'s lifetime (shorter of the two).
+dropped.
+So there's no lifetime that can be substituted in place of
+`'a` such that the "owner outlives the borrower" condition is
+satisfied.

 Here is the [Rust playground
 link](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=0158e56e8fcd79f635e3ab2b53aee39d)